 However, the world of software is changing.
-The emergence of cloud computing means internet-based services may offer advantages over traditional software.
+The emergence of cloud computing means internet-based services offer significant advantages over traditional software.

 As long as you take a little time to evaluate your requirements, you can be sure of selecting the essential software that meets you needs.

 Your essential business software will generally include packages that everyone in your company is likely to need.

 In short: your essential software is the stuff you install on everyone's device (be it a laptop, smartphone or tablet) as standard.